alphasaft/Micro/README.md

 * Pass in every operator at script level, even it's a dummy implementation that always throw
 * Delegate operator implementation to the ambient operator if you don't know what to do with its values.
 That way, nested macros don't interfere with one another.
 Eventually, if no one knows what to do, it will be passed to the script macro's operator implementation, and, if needed, will crash.

-Same applies for macros : pass in every declared macro at script level, then delegate instead of throwing.
+Same applies for macros : pass in every declared macro reducer at script level, then delegate instead of throwing.

 ### Micro knows nothing about numbers